 In the mid-nineteenth century, the meat began to disappear from the recipe, which retained the fruits and spices.
 Mincemeat pie evolved into the sweet and tangy mince pie we know today.

-Recipes typically include candied and fresh fruits, nuts, sugar, spices, wine and suet.
+Recipes typically include candied and fresh fruits, nuts, sugar, spices, wine, and suet.
 (Suet is raw beef fat or mutton fat, particularly the hard fat found around the loins and kidneys.
-A vegetarian suet is made from palm oil and rice flour.)
+Vegetarian suet is made from palm oil and rice flour.)

-The Walkers Shortbread folks sell boxed Luxury Fruit Mince Tarts during the holiday season, which contain a very traditional fruity and tangy filling.
-Very yummy.
+You can purchase jars of mincemeat; but if you don’t want to bake, The Walkers Shortbread folks sell boxed Mince Tarts during the holiday season, which contain a very traditional fruity and tangy filling.
+They’re very yummy.
+It’s difficult to eat just one.

-Instead of buying and slicing a whole pie, consider them in regular (about 3″ diameter, six tarts/box) or mini sizes.
+Instead of buying and slicing a whole pie, consider these tarts, sold in regular (about 3″ diameter, six tarts/box) or mini sizes.

 The tarts are available at retailers nationwide and can be found online.